-When you’re struggling with addiction, just the idea of sobriety can feel like an impossible, terrifying challenge.
+When you’re struggling with chronic relapse of drug and alcohol addiction, just the idea of sobriety can feel like an impossible, terrifying challenge.
 Even when you manage to maintain a sober streak, with or without rehab, there’s always a nagging doubt in your mind about whether you can make it last.
 Your addiction thinks it knows the answer, and it’s “no, you’ll come back to me eventually.”
 And somehow, for some reason, you always do.
 You are what is known as a “chronic relapser.”

 Recovering from addiction isn’t easy for everyone so, don’t despair; you’re not alone.
 Chronic relapse is a common part of recovery.
 And, although relapse — living in a repeating cycle of sobriety and drug/alcohol abuse that seems unbreakable — can be agonizing, there’s hope for a lasting, meaningful recovery afterwards.
 If you want to get a hold of your addiction, you can.
 You just might need to get there on a different path than the rare person who manages to find sustained sobriety on the first try.

-Serenity Springs, has years of experience helping clients with a history of chronic relapse achieve lasting, meaningful recovery and to live new lives.
+Serenity Springs, has years of experience helping clients with a history of chronic relapse achieve lasting, meaningful recovery by permanently sustaining a mindfulness relapse prevention plan.
+We share a common philosophy among many of the worlds top substance abuse treatment providers including top addiction professionals that anyone can overcome these odds.
+Anyone we feel can begin to develop a solution recovery that will bring permanent sobriety to their lives and the lives of their loved ones.
 Here are a few lessons we have learned about it along the way that might help you get started on your journey to recovery.

 When recovering from your addiction, to break out of a chronic relapse cycle, the first and most important lesson for the chronic relapser is the realization that a relapse can teach you something about how you can recover if you know what to look for.
 Every relapse has a trigger.
 Some common ones are an upset or disruption in a person’s life (such as losing a job or a relationship), finding yourself around other people using your drug of choice, and putting yourself (intentionally or not) into situations where you’re vulnerable or where your defenses are lowered (such as when you’re hungry, angry, lonely, or tired).
 At Serenity Springs one of our goals is to help you learn from your last relapse to identify where the triggers were so that you can develop a plan to avoid them in the future and avoid chronic relapse.